Security Guide

 • Which areas are explicitly excluded?

-Method & deliverables
+Methodology & deliverables

-• Are PoCs and reproduction steps documented?
+• Are PoCs and reproduction steps described?

 • Is there an executive summary and prioritization?

-• Is a re-test planned?
+• Is a re-test planned and scheduled?

 Rights & RoE

-• Which test windows apply (prod vs staging)?
+• Which test windows apply (prod vs. staging)?

-• Are NDA/DPA required?
+• Are NDA/AVV/DPA required?

 • Who approves critical tests?